Maxmix-Project/maxmix-website/_blocks/home-what-10.md

 image: home/cards/01.jpg
 ---

-Say goodbye to the windows mixer.
+Say goodbye to the windows mixer.<br />
 Fine tune the volume of applications with the turn of a knob.